AdiwenoRS/sentiment_analysis/classified_sentiments/Readme.txt

-This folder will take file called table[number].csv
+This folder will take files called table[number].csv